wangonya/wangonya.com/content/posts/using-setuptools.md

 That's where [setuptools](https://setuptools.readthedocs.io/en/latest/) comes in.
 Setuptools helps us bundle our script so we can install it and run it like an app (`$ hello`), instead of like a script (`$ python hello-world.py`).

-> Setuptools is a collection of enhancements to the Python distutils that allow developers to more easily build and distribute Python packages, especially ones that have dependencies on other packages.  - <small><a target="_blank" href="https://setuptools.readthedocs.io/en/latest/setuptools.html">Docs</a></small>
+> Setuptools is a collection of enhancements to the Python distutils that allow developers to more easily build and distribute Python packages, especially ones that have dependencies on other packages.  - <small><a href="https://setuptools.readthedocs.io/en/latest/setuptools.html">Docs</a></small>

 <!--more-->